 If this is your first run-in with the law, you need help.
-You face tough penalties if convicted, including a permanent criminal record that can impact your future.
-The best thing you can do is call a Virginia first time DUI attorney from the Law Offices of Michael A. Pignone when you’re dealing with a 1st offense DUI charge.
+If convicted, you face tough penalties, including a permanent criminal record that can impact your future.
+The best thing you can do is call a Virginia first-time DUI attorney from the Law Offices of Michael A. Pignone when you’re dealing with a 1st offense DUI charge.
 Contact the firm today to schedule your free case evaluation!

 When the Police Can Arrest You for a DUI

 Under the Code of Virginia, § 18.2-266, it is illegal to drive or operate any vehicle if:

 - Your blood alcohol concentration (BAC) is at or above 0.08%,